azrsh/Cerke-Online/README.en.md

 Cerke-Online is a desktop application for cerke（机戦/パイグ将棋/cet2kaik）.
 See [The standardized rule in english](https://sites.google.com/view/cet2kaik/the-standardized-rule-in-english?authuser=0) for details of cerke.
-Sorry, This project is still α version, and many features are not implemented.
+Sorry, This project is still an alpha version, and many features are not implemented.

 # Download
 Build by yourself：Load this repository as a Unity Project.
 Binary：Download zip from the release tab.

 # Usage
-Unzip a zip file downloaded from release tab, and run an executable file, which is named Cerke-Online.*, in unzipped folder.
+Unzip a zip file downloaded from the release tab, and run an executable file, which is named Cerke-Online.*, in the unzipped folder.

 # License
 [MIT](LICENSE)